peterwittek/somoclu/src/Python/README.rst

 Somoclu - Python Interface
 ================================

 Somoclu is a massively parallel implementation of self-organizing maps.
 It relies on OpenMP for multicore execution, MPI for distributing the workload, and it can be accelerated by CUDA.
 A sparse kernel is also included, which is useful for training maps on vector spaces generated in text mining processes.
-The topology of map is either planar or toroid, the grid is square or hexagonal.
+The topology of map is either planar or toroid, the grid is rectangular or hexagonal.
 Currently a subset of the command line version is supported with this Python module.

 Key features of the Python interface:

 * Fast execution by parallelization: OpenMP and CUDA are supported.
 * Multi-platform: Linux, OS X, and Windows are supported.
 * Planar and toroid maps.
-* Square and hexagonal grids.
+* Rectangular and hexagonal grids.
 * Visualization of maps, including those that were trained outside of Python.

 The documentation is available online.
 Further details are found in the following paper: